TimHanewich/AIDA/readme.md

 - `settings` - update endpoint settings, color and theme, etc.

 ## How to run AIDA
+AIDA is super lightweight and easy to run on Windows and Linux!
 1. Install the [.NET 9.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 2. Download AIDA from [the changelog](./changelog.md).
 Place it anywhere you want on your computer.
 Add it to your **path** variable so you can call AIDA easily!